 I bought my first rune set from my local book shop.
-I was well into witchy shenanigans at the time but knew little about the runic tradition.
+I knew nothing about the runes or the northern tradition but, when I saw them, I just knew I was supposed to work with them.
 In order to connect with and empower my runes I performed a number of rituals and meditations with them.
 They were buried, passed through fire, incense and water and then regularly left under the light of the sun and moon.
 All of these things were helpful in bonding me with the set and with the energies of the runes as I knew them at the time.
-I should also note that, whatever material it’s made of (some kind of ceramic I think) it is very durable so withstood all these loving interventions on my part.
+I should also note that, whatever material they are made of (some kind of ceramic I think) they are very durable so withstood all these loving interventions on my part.
 I don’t tend to use that set now as ceramic, clay and stone hold on to the energy and can be a bit tricky to cleanse.
 I remember one infamous time when I was persuaded to do a reading for someone I instinctively didn’t want to.
 After the reading she picked up the runes and threw them at me – apparently because it was too accurate.
 Lesson learned there about following my instincts – and I couldn’t use the set for weeks.

-The most important learning for me from that set was building my own personal connection with them.
+The most important learning for me from that set was the importance of building my own personal connection with them.
+If you are a tarot reader you will know the difference between a shiny new tarot pack and a well-thumbed set where the cards have grown soft from love.
+Runes are like that but stronger.
 Passing the runes through my hands and tracing their shapes with my fingertips brought familiarity and a strong sense of connection.
 I also carefully noted which runes I felt the strongest affinity with, which ones were dropped or otherwise jumped out as I worked with them (i.e. during my fire working a small number were stained with red wax) and which ones tended to appear first or last.
 In this way I began to understand which runes were most readily available for me to work with, which ones were blind spots and which ones represented challenges.

 Stones and semi-precious stones